Fogito-com/fogito-core/README/CoreSMS.md

 ## Insert

 > SEND SMS

 *Code:*

     <?php
-        $data = CoreEmails::insert([
+        $data = CoreSMS::insert([
             "user_id"             => "2i23u4i23ui2i12uiu2nm", // If phone is empty, user_id will be required
+            "company_id"          => "3i244i23u2i12ui32nas3", // If user is empty, company_id will be required
             "phone"               => "+123482938492", // If user_id is empty, phone will be required
             "body"                => "Hello world!", // TEXT or HTML "filters"             => ["card" => "2k3j4k23j4k2j3k23k4j"], // IDs for filtering sms log
-            "calback"             => "https://yourCallbackUrl", // OPTIONAL: status of emails will be sent to this link "expire"              => 120, // seconds, 0 is no expiration
+            "calback"             => "https://yourCallbackUrl", // OPTIONAL: status of SMS will be sent to this link "expire"              => 120, // seconds, 0 is no expiration
         ]);
     ?>